PredictIf/sagemaker-local/README.md

 #### Docker

 At the minimum, you'll need [Docker](https://docs.docker.com/install/#supported-platforms) engine installed and an account on [Docker Hub](https://hub.docker.com/).
-In these example scripts, we use `dataquadrant` as the Docker Hub account, you can replace it with your own account.
+In these example scripts, we use `dataquadrant` as the Docker Hub account, you should replace it with your own account.

 You should also have a basic understanding of Docker commands and Docker Compose.